samir-s-hassan/samir-s-hassan/README.md

 ### 🤔 I’m looking for help with

 - Creating mobile applications to publish to the App Store and/or Google Play Store
-- Building full-stack web applications using new technologies
+- Building full-stack web applications using new tools, frameworks, and technologies

 ### 📫 How to reach me